Warren Forrest: Indictment for murder of Krista Blake

-On July 16, 1976, Portland residents James T. Mcardle and Pete O'Donnell went to pick mushrooms and wildflowers in Tukes Mountain near Battle Ground, noticing a small brown shoe sticking out of some bushes.
-When they pulled it, the pair saw a skeletal leg and reported the find to the local police, who unearthed the of half-skeletonized body of a young woman.
-Forensic examination of the jaw led scientists to determine that the remains belonged to 20-year-old Krista Kay Blake, a hitchhiker who had gone missing from Vancouver on July 11, 1974.
-Witnesses claimed that prior to her disappearance, she had gotten into a 1973 blue Ford driven by a young white male whom they did not recognize.
-As Forrest had the exact same van, he came under suspicion in not only Blake's, but the disappearances and murders of at least six teenagers and young women who had been abducted from Clark County between 1971 and 1974.
+On July 16, 1976, two Portland residents went to pick mushrooms and wildflowers in Tukes Mountain near Battle Ground, noticing a small brown shoe sticking out of some bushes.
+When the mushroomers pulled on the shoe, they saw a skeletal leg and reported the find to the local police, who unearthed the half-skeletonized body of a young woman.
+Forensic examination of the jaw led scientists to determine that the remains belonged to 20-year-old Krista Kay Blake, a hitchhiker who disappeared from Vancouver on July 11, 1974.
+Witnesses claimed that prior to Blake's disappearance, she got into a 1973 blue Ford driven by a young white male whom the witnesses did not recognize.
+As Forrest had the same van, he came under suspicion in not only Blake's, but the disappearances and murders of at least six teenagers and young women who had been abducted from Clark County between 1971 and 1974.
 Almost all of them hitchhiked and were seen entering a van before vanishing.
-A closer look at Blake's clothes led to the discovery of holes on her T-shirt, which investigators belived were made by a dart gun similar to the one Forrest used in the Wightman case.
+A closer look at Blake's clothes led to the discovery of holes on her T-shirt, which investigators believed were made by a dart gun similar to the one Forrest used on the kidnapped 20-year-old woman.